-In order to meet the substance requirements, it is suggested that an entity undertakes its principal administration activity (and therefore incur its principal administrative expenses) in St Helena.
-It will also be necessary for the entity to make regular (proposed annual) regulatory filings in St Helena so that all activity is monitored correctly (see below at Key issue 4 for further information).
+In order to meet the substance requirements, an entity shall undertake its principal administration activity (and therefore incur its principal administrative expenses) in St Helena.
+It will also be necessary for the entity to make regular (annual) regulatory filings in St Helena so that all activity is monitored correctly.
 It will also be important for there to be at least two directors resident in the jurisdiction and/or present at Annual General Meetings held in St Helena.
 In other jurisdictions it is common for members of the senior employees of the appointed corporate service providers to be appointed as directors of the entities.
 In St Helena's case, this could be the two personnel appointed with general responsibility for company administration.

 In other offshore jurisdictions, the substance tests are normally satisfied by the engagement of a local corporate service provider who attends to the relevant formalities.
-In St Helena, although the company administration will be undertaken by a government department, it will nonetheless be important for SHG to follow the same formalities - unless an application is made by an external corporate services provider to provide administration services within St Helena (see below) and FSRA approval is granted.
+In St Helena, although the company administration will be undertaken by a government department, it will nonetheless be important for SHG to follow the same formalities - unless an application is made by an external corporate services provider to provide administration services within St Helena and FSRA approval is granted.